vishalsingh2972/CanIShipEU/README.md

 or:

-> "We're building an AI medical assistant.
-What do we need before launching in Europe?"
+> "We're building an AI product for hiring.
+What do we need before launching in France?"

 The problem isn't simply finding regulations.

 The harder problem is figuring out:

 * Which regulations are actually relevant?
-* What facts about the startup matter?
+* Which facts about the startup matter?
 * What questions should the founder answer?
+* Is the company acting as a provider, deployer, or both?
 * Which sources are authoritative?
+* Are those sources current?
 * Is the retrieved evidence actually sufficient?
 * What requirements might apply?
 * What remains uncertain?
+* What facts would change the assessment?

 CanIShipEU is designed around that investigation problem.